Kong/kongponents/docs/components/input.md

 ### before

-Use this slot for inserting icons before the input field.
+Use the `before` slot for inserting icons before the input field.

 <KInput placeholder="Search">
   <template #before>